At a glance

 Neglecting the coat

 Most shorthaired cats only require a weekly groom to remove loose hairs.
-Semi and longhaired breeds require a daily groom to prevent mats forming which cause a great deal of pain and discomfort to the cat.
+Semi and longhaired breeds require a daily groom to prevent mats from forming which cause a great deal of pain and discomfort to the cat.

 Neglecting their claws